As we are now homeschooling we thought we would share some of the best kids subscription boxes available in the UK that we think are great.

 This huge list is broken down into sections for easy viewing.
 We have either tried the kid’s subscription box or, we have heard excellent reviews.

-If you are looking for a subscription box for tweens check out our recent post, although most of these will be shipped from America.
+If you are looking for subscription boxes for teen boys check out our recent post, although most of these will be shipped from America.

 All of these kid’s subscription boxes are available to you in the UK and this post is updated regularly.
 If you are looking for adults boxes check out my subscription boxes UK post.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**

 Science Subscription Box

 There are some absolutely awesome science subscription boxes thankfully!
 I love being a homeschool mum, but, getting science experiments ready in advance is certainly not my forte!
 These are a great supplement to our homeschool science curriculum.